stanfeldman/Eventer/README.md

 ### Subscription

-You can use clojures as callbacks.
+You can subscribe to clojure.

 ```swift
 Eventer.subscribe(Events.User.Followed) { (info) in